Operant conditioning is a well-known theory, but how do you put it into practice in your everyday life?

 By now, you are probably thinking of your own examples of both classical and operant conditioning.
 Please feel free to share them in the comments.
 In case you need a few more, here are 10 to consider.

-If you want a child to sit quietly while you transition to a new task and the child does it, then you reinforce this by recognizing the child in some way.
+Imagine you want a child to sit quietly while you transition to a new task.
+When the child does it, you reinforce this by recognizing the child in some way.
 Many schools in the United States use tickets as the reinforcer.
 These tickets are used by the student or the class to get a future reward.
-Another reinforcer would be to say, “I like how Sarah is sitting with her voice off and her bubble in.
+Another reinforcer would be to say, “I like how Sarah is sitting quietly.
 She’s ready to learn.”
-If you have ever been in a preschool – second-grade classroom, you know this works like a charm.
+If you have ever been in a classroom with preschoolers through second-graders, you know this works like a charm.
 This is positive reinforcement.

 Your child is misbehaving, so you give her extra chores to do (negative punishment – presenting a negative reinforcer).

 You use a treat (positive reinforcer) to train your dog to do a trick.
 You tell your dog to sit.
 When he does, you give him a treat.
 Over time, the dog associates the treat with the behavior.